 If you want to make sure your bonded leather furniture stays in good shape for years to come, consider these care tips.
 There are a few important things to remember when it comes to bonded leather and how to care for it.

-Every week, make sure that you wipe your bonded leather furniture thoroughly with a dry cloth.
-This removes all of the dust from the furniture’s crevices.
-The dust, which is made out of very sharp small particles, can dull your furniture by scratching it over time.
+Every week, make sure that you wipe your bonded leather furniture thoroughly with a soft, dry cloth.
+This removes all of the dust from the furniture's crevices.
+The dust, which is made out of sharp small particles, can dull your furniture by scratching it over time.
 By wiping it away, you keep your bonded leather in good shape.

-When you decide to treat your bonded leather with Leather Honey, a small amount of the leather conditioner should be poured onto a lint-free cloth and then rubbed gently into the leather.
+When you decide to treat your bonded leather with Leather Honey, In general, a small amount of the leather conditioner should be poured onto a lint-free white cloth and then it is rubbed gently into the leather.
 Create a thin, even coat.
 Many of our customers use a paint brush as an applicator, or even their hands!
 Pay special attention to the areas where the leather sees the most wear, including any place where it is touched regularly.
 Also remember to drop to the floor and see whether the furniture might have been kicked or scuffed by careless feet.